aavash07/project-management/README.md

   * 'type' field in 'project' model was renamed to 'project_type' as type was column name reserved by Active Record

-- steps to run server
+- Steps to run server
 * run these commands:
   * bundle install
   * rails db:create